 ACER has developed a ‘road map’ for quality pre-primary education and supporting parental education programs throughout Indonesia.
 Dan Cloney reports.

-Research undertaken in the fields of neuroscience, health, education, culture and even economics show that early childhood is the most important developmental phase of the human lifespan, with high-quality preventative early childhood care and education (ECCE) programs yielding higher returns that later remedial ones.
+Research undertaken in the fields of neuroscience, health, education, culture and even economics show that early childhood is the most important developmental phase of the human lifespan, with high-quality preventative early childhood care and education (ECCE) programs yielding higher returns than later remedial ones.

 Quality universal early childhood education is one of the targets of the United Nations Sustainable Development Goals (SDGs).
 SDG 4.2 states that all nations of the world should, by 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education.

 Work by the Australian Council for Educational Research (ACER) is contributing to the achievement of this goal in Indonesia.

 Indonesia has already made significant progress towards achieving SDG 4.2, with more than 12 million children enrolled in ECCE services.
 The focus of the Indonesian Ministry of Education and Culture is now not only on providing ECCE services for children from 16 000 mostly remote and poor communities who are currently without access, but also on ensuring the quality of all services across the nation.